-On behalf of Parker & Associates, P.A. posted in Business Formation & Planning on Monday, June 19, 2017.
+On behalf of H. Clay Parker, Esq. posted in Business Formation & Planning on Monday, June 19, 2017.

 When searching for someone to start a new company with or add to an existing business venture, Florida entrepreneurs should not take such a decision lightly.
 Working closely with someone to bring a company to life may well involve some ups and downs and therefore it is essential that each person does their due diligence ahead of time to help ensure a positive working relationship.